 Lead Nitrate + Potassium Iodide

-Lead nitrate is a great compound to react with potassium iodide.
+Lead nitrate reacts with potassium iodide to produce a beautiful precipitate, as we will show you.
 The reaction, known as the “Golden Rain” experiment, produces beautiful hexagonal crystals of lead iodide that resemble plates of gold, and makes a great chemistry demonstration.

 The golden rain reaction takes advantage of the increased solubility of lead iodide in hot water.
 Stoichiometric amounts of lead nitrate and potassium iodide are combined, with enough water to dissolve all of the lead iodide precipitate at 80 degrees Celsius.
 When the solution cools, beautiful lead iodide crystals will fall out of solution.

 Lead (II) nitrate 1.65 grams (.005 moles)